 For more information on nominations and application process, click here.

 The CRF has funded many research studies over the years which have resulted in articles published in peer-reviewed journals and presentations given at national/international conferences.

 “Leadership perspective: OK to fail, it is actually a must to a road map to improvement”

 “Case study scenarios and dialogues were very valuable –something I would like to implement into training.”

 “Overall great course, worth the time and money.
 Significantly better than the Joule equivalent.”

-Since 2015, the CRF has instituted leadership scholarships to be awarded yearly.
-The scholarships are open to CAR members and offer selected participants an opportunity to acquire and develop the leadership skills radiologists need to advance their careers and the profession, and to play a meaningful role in shaping the future of healthcare.
+Since 2015, the CRF has awarded leadership scholarships to CAR members to acquire and develop the leadership skills they need to advance their careers and the profession, and to play a meaningful role in shaping the future of healthcare.

 Guiding Vision and Mission

 To ensure the sustainable future of patient-focused RADIOLOGY research, education and innovation excellence in Canada and beyond.

 What we are set out to do